 Kayaking and Canoeing

-Puget Sound is a wonderful place to kayak and canoe.
-You’ll love coasting along the scenic shores of the Pacific Northwest while taking in the serenity of nature all around you.
+The Puget Sound is a wonderful place to kayak and canoe.
+You will love coasting along the scenic shores of the Pacific Northwest while taking in the serenity of nature all around you.
 Keep in mind there is no watercraft launch for larger boats.
-You’ll want to make sure you are prepared since the waters can be quite choppy and unforgiving.
-However, on a warm summer day, there is nothing like cruising on the open waters of Puget Sound.
+You will want to make sure you are prepared since the waters can be quite choppy and unforgiving.
+However, on a warm summer day, there is nothing like cruising on the open waters of the Puget Sound.

-Dash Point State Park offers 11 miles of hiking and biking trails that you’ll love exploring on your next RV adventure.
+Dash Point State Park offers 11 miles of hiking trails that you will love exploring on your next RV adventure.
 There are many different trails including short trails the little ones will enjoy.
 All trails are well-kept and marked clearly with the trail names.
 You won’t want to miss a trek along the beautiful five-mile Dash Point Trail, which offers gorgeous riverfront views.
 All skill levels will enjoy hiking this trail.
 Boundary Trail to Log Jam Trail Loop is a four-mile moderate loop that offers fantastic views of the forest.
-You’re welcome to bring your dog along, but don’t forget a leash!
-If you’d rather take a scenic stroll you can walk along the rocky, majestic shores of Puget Sound.
-If you’re itching to cycle along beautiful woodland views you can bike on eight miles of trails within the park.
+You’re welcome to bring your dog along, but don’t forget a leash.
+If you would rather take a scenic stroll you can walk along the rocky, majestic shores of the Puget Sound.

-Bring your binoculars in your camper because there are over 220 different species of birds in western Washington.
-You’ll love all the chances you’ll have to spot beautiful native birds in the park.
-If you have a keen eye you may be able to spot a Pileated Woodpecker, Pacific Wren, Chestnut-backed Chickadees, or maybe even a bald eagle.
+Don’t forget to pack your binoculars in your camper because there are over 220 different species of birds in western Washington.
+You will love all the chances you will have to spot beautiful native birds in the park.
+If you have a keen eye, you may be able to spot a pileated woodpecker, pacific wren, chestnut-backed chickadee, or maybe even a bald eagle.
 According to the Rainier Audubon Society, you can see Wilson’s warblers, black-throated gray warblers, and orange-crowned warblers nesting in the park as well.